 We will gather other relevant documentation to support your claim, which may include:

 - Medical testing and lab reports

 After your claim is submitted, the SSA could require additional records or documents.
 They may also require you to submit to a compulsory medical examination (CME).
 Do not respond to any request from the SSA or submit to any additional medical examinations without first consulting your Missouri social security disability lawyer.

 Social Security Benefits for the Impoverished

-Benefits are also available for individuals who are blind, disabled or seniors and have very limited financial resources.
+Benefits are available for individuals who are blind, disabled or seniors, and have very limited financial resources.
 This benefit is known as Supplemental Security Income (SSI).
-Unlike Social Security Disability Income, qualifying for SSI includes a financial component to the qualification process.

 In order to qualify for SSI, you must have very little income and very few assets.
 Certain types of assets are exempt and will not be considered during the SSI eligibility process.
 Understanding these qualification rules will be much easier with the assistance of a knowledgeable social security disability attorney.

 If you think you may qualify for SSDI and/or SSI, you need a social security attorney who understands the Social Security system, and how to submit an application that will be approved, or will work hard to obtain the benefits you deserve on appeal.

 To discuss your Social Security benefits case, contact the Joplin, MO Social Security disability attorneys at the Cottrell Law Office.

 Contact a Missouri Social Security Disability Lawyer Today